Kalof, Linda (ed.). 2017. The Oxford Handbook of Animal Studies. New York: Oxford University Press.

 Noll, S. (2015).
 History Lessons: What Urban Environmental Ethics can Learn from Nineteenth Century Cities.
 Journal of Agriculture and Environmental Ethics 28(1), 143-159.

-Murdock, E. & Noll, S. (2015).
+Murdock, E. and Noll, S. (2015).
 Beyond Access: Integrating Food Security and Food Sovereignty Models for Justice.
 In Helena Rocklinsberg and Per Sandin (eds), Know Your Food: Food Ethics and Innovation.
 Netherlands: Wageningen Academic Publishers.

 Thompson, P. B. (2015).
 Agricultural ethics—Then and now.
 Agriculture and Human Values, 32, 77-85.